Lab Personnel. |

 Dissertation: Public opinion on the appropriateness of juvenile sex offender registration and notification requirements.

-Current Position: Associate Attorney, Giovanniello Law Group; CBT Therapist, Center for Cognitive Behavioral Therapy & Mindfulness
+Current Position: Associate Attorney, Giovanniello Law Group; CBT Therapist, Center for Cognitive Behavioral Therapy & Mindfulness.

 Sharon Kelley, J.D., Ph.D.